 That’s everything you need to know about edX and Coursera.
 In my opinion, both platforms are equally good in terms of course format and quality and have some of the best instructors.

-We would recommend go through both platforms thoroughly once and pick the one that fits your needs the best!
+I recommend thoroughly reviewing both platforms once and picking the one that fits your needs the best!